justkow/k3s-openfaas-setup/README.md

 ## 📊 Monitoring
 `Prometheus` is deployed by default as a pod, while installing OpenFaaS.

-`cAdvisor` is included in the `cubectl` tool.
+`cAdvisor` is included in the `kubectl` tool.
 You can test it by running e.g.:
 ```bash
 sudo kubectl get --raw /api/v1/nodes/worker1/proxy/metrics/cadvisor
 ```